Special Right Triangles Calculator

 -

-right triangle, the sides of which are in a geometric progression (Kepler triangle).
-It's formed by three squares sides.
+Right triangle, the sides of which are in a geometric progression (Kepler triangle).
+It's formed by three square sides.
 Their areas are in geometric progression, according to the golden ratio.
+For more on this special ratio, head to our golden ratio calculator.

 -